-Swap.com is the largest American online consignment marketplace for kids clothing, baby products, maternity clothing, women apparel and accessories.
-The company simplifies consignment and makes the process of buying and selling pre-owned items more convenient, safe and profitable.
+Swap.com is the largest American online consignment marketplace for kid’s clothing, baby products, maternity clothing, women’s apparel, and accessories.
+The company simplifies consignment and makes the process of buying and selling pre-owned items more convenient, safe, and profitable.

 The WebEngage Effect

-Swap team created a WebEngage lead generation survey to capture email of unregistered mobile users.
-The survey was an “on entry” modal window for Swap’s mobile site i.e. any first time user, landing on their mobile site, on any page, would be intercepted with a modal window as shown below.
-Signed-in and repeat visitors were excluded from the “targeting rule” for this campaign.
-In our experience, an incentive on such forms always leads to a higher response rate; Swap team was quick to gauge that and they offered a one-time FREE Shipping as an incentive to users to submit leads.
+The swap team created a WebEngage lead generation survey to capture the email of unregistered mobile users.
+The survey was an “on entry” modal window for Swap’s mobile site i.e. any first-time user, landing on their mobile site, on any page, would be intercepted with a modal window as shown below.
+The platform excluded signed-in and repeat visitors from the “targeting rule” for this campaign.
+In our experience, an incentive on such forms always leads to a higher response rate; the Swap team was quick to gauge that and they offered a one-time FREE Shipping as an incentive to users to submit leads.

 It takes less than 10 minutes to set up a modal lead generation intercept for your website.
 You start by choosing Surveys > Layout > Modal